 - 3 tbsp water

 - 1/2 tsp ground ginger OR 1 tbsp minced fresh ginger

 - In a small bowl, whisk together sauce ingredients.

 - Add chicken wings to bottom of slow cooker.
 Pour sauce on top.

 - Cook HIGH 2-3 hours or LOW 4-6.

-- Top with sesame seeds (if using) before serving
+- Garnish with sesame seeds if using.

 This post contains affiliate links.
 That means if you click on one of the product links, I might receive compensation.
 For more about my disclosure policy see here: https://fitslowcookerqueen.com/about/disclosure-policy/.